spamegg1/unix-sml/README.md

 Some of these functions are inside substructures of [`Posix.TTY`](https://smlfamily.github.io/Basis/posix-tty.html) named `TC` and `CF`.
 So the API must have changed.
 The author was aware of this back in 2001:

 > Note that at the time of writing this, the Basis library documentation for `Posix.TTY` doesn’t match SML/NJ version 110.0.7.
 In version 110.0.7 there is no internal structure called `Posix.TTY.CF`.
 Its contents appear directly in `Posix.TTY`.
 Similarly these functions which should be in the `Posix.TTY.TC` structure appear directly in `Posix.TTY: getattr, setattr, sendbreak, drain, flush`, and `flow`.

+Making the necessary changes makes the code type-check.

 ## Chapter 4: The SML/NJ Extensions